JHUISI/auto-tools/auto_strong/README.md

 Configuration
 =============

-AutoStrong requires configuration parameters to understand basic aspects of the signature scheme:
+AutoStrong requires configuration parameters to understand basic aspects of the signature scheme.
+The configuration file is specified in Python with the following options:

 ``schemeType``: for describing the type of input scheme.
 For signature types, ``"PKSIG"``.